-Candidate B: Well, there are many tried-and-true ways.
+Candidate B: Well, there are many tried and true ways.
 In the past, people would read books or magazines, this was the most popular way of killing some time.
-Nowadays, everyone stares at their phone screen, either texting or looking at funny videos online.
+Nowadays what almost everyone does is stare at their phone screen, either texting or looking at funny videos online.